rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Secure Key Caching.md

 The SGX Agent is REQUIRED for all use cases.

-The SGX Agent supports 2 modes: orchestrator (default) and registration-only.
-In the registration-only mode, the compute nodes SGX information does not get pushed to orchestrators like Kubernetes.
-In both modes, the SGX attestation flow is supported.

-In the orchestrator mode, SGX Agent is registered with SGX Host Verification Service (SHVS), which then pulls all SGX platform data.
-SHVS, in turn, pushes the data to the SGX Caching Service (SCS).

-In the registration-only mode, the SGX Agent pushes the SGX platform data directly to SCS and SHVS is not involved in the flow.
+The SGX Agent pushes SGX platform data to SGX Caching Service (SCS).
+SGX Agent gets current TCB Status for the platform from SCS.
+If SGX Host Verification Service (SHVS) URL is configured, the SGX Agent pushes platform enablement information and TCB Status to SHVS.

 ### Prerequisites